-Who Is a Candidate for Vision Therapy?
+Who Is A Candidate for Vision Therapy?

-It seems incongruous that someone can see very clearly, yet experience vision-related challenges.
-But that’s the reality for people who have an excellent vision but lack what’s known as “visual skills.”
+It may be difficult to understand that someone can see very clearly yet experience vision-related challenges.
+But that’s the reality for people who have an excellent ’20/20′ vision but lack what’s known as well-developed ‘visual skills’.
 The ability to track the path of a thrown ball or to read a sentence in a book both require well-developed visual skills.
-Such skills can be learned, at any age.
-Dr. Monte Harrel can offer customized vision therapy to help people develop their visual skills and reach their potential.
+Such skills can be learned at any age.

-Some children and adults with even excellent eyesight need help to improve their visual skills.
-They may misjudge the distance to the curb while riding a bike or driving a car or lack the hand-brain coordination needed to catch a ball.
+Some children and adults have lagging visual skills — even if they have excellent eyesight.
+They may misjudge the distance to the curb while riding a bike or driving a car, or lack the hand-brain coordination needed to easily catch a ball.
 While reading, they may inadvertently skip lines of text.
-The strain of reading may cause them to rub their eyes, suffer from headaches, become fatigued or lose concentration, or hold books too close to their eyes.
+The strain of reading may cause them to rub their eyes, suffer from headaches, become fatigued, lose concentration, or hold books too close to their eyes.
 This may also experience blurred during class or examinations.
-As a result, their reading comprehension lags and homework goes undone.
+As a result, their reading comprehension lags, and homework goes undone.

-It’s no small matter.
-Approximately 1 of every 10 children has a visual problem that hinders learning, and unless addressed, the problem will continue into adulthood.
-Vision-related challenges affect a person’s performance in school, at work, and even while playing sports.
+In fact, up to 1 in 5 children have a visual problem that hinders learning, and unless addressed, the problem will persist into adulthood.
+Vision-related challenges affect a person’s performance in school, at work and even while playing sports.
 This, in turn, hampers one’s self-confidence and can thwart academic and even professional success.

-What Vision Therapy Is and How It Can Help
+What Is Vision Therapy and How Can It Help?

 Vision therapy can significantly improve the way the eyes and brain work together to achieve clear and comfortable vision at all times.
-Although vision therapy does not cure learning disabilities, it’s important that an eye doctor rule out visual problems, and treat them if diagnosed.

-Vision therapy begins with a comprehensive eye examination with Dr. Monte Harrel to test for visual acuity, depth perception, and whether the eyes are working in tandem; if vision problems are identified, a customized vision therapy program will be prescribed to the child’s specific needs.
-It will include exercises taught in the office once or twice a week, and reinforced through practicing at home.
+Vision therapy begins with a functional eye examination to test for visual acuity, depth perception, and visual skills, and assess whether the eyes are working in tandem.
+If vision problems are identified, a customized vision therapy program will be prescribed to the child’s specific needs.
+It will include exercises taught in the office once or twice a week and reinforced through at-home training.

-Who Can Benefit from Vision Therapy
+Who Can Benefit from Vision Therapy?

-Vision therapy can help patients with these and other eye conditions:
+Vision therapy can help patients with the following eye conditions:

-- Amblyopia (“lazy eye”): the vision in one eye is weaker because there is a stronger connection between the stronger eye than the weaker eye
+- Amblyopia (“lazy eye”): the visual skills in one eye is weaker due to a stronger connection between the other eye and the brain

-- Strabismus (“crossed eyes”): the eyes point in two different directions due to weak cranial nerves.
+- Strabismus (“crossed or turned eyes”): the eyes point in two different directions, either occasionally or permanently

 - Double vision

-- Binocular-vision problems: eye strain that results from the eyes being slightly misaligned and not teaming as they should
+- Binocular-vision problems: eye strain that results from the eyes being slightly misaligned and not working together as a team

 - Accommodative disorders: trouble maintaining focus on a close-by object

 Vision therapy does not cure dyslexia or attention deficit hyperactivity disorder (ADHD).
-But many children and adults with these conditions also have visual problems, so a comprehensive eye exam is an important first step.
-Treating concurrent visual problems improves the lives of people who also have learning disabilities.
+But many children and adults with these (at times misdiagnosed) conditions actually have poor visual skills, so a comprehensive eye exam is an important first step toward getting to the root of the issue.